Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Computational Study

 All the previous experiments have been done on instances in which the number of scenarios in each replication is 400.
 We next investigate the impact of varying the number of scenarios in the replications on our conclusions.

 For this experiment, we select one instance for each problem class and then run our methods for that instance with the number of scenarios as 200, 400, and 800.
-For network design, we use instance r09.2 for the LP case and r03.3 for the IP case For facility location, we select the instance with 55 facilities and 495 customers for LP, while the IP instance has 35 facilities and 105 customers.
+For network design, we use instance r09.2 for the LP case and r03.3 for the IP case.
+For facility location, we select the instance with 55 facilities and 495 customers for LP, while the IP instance has 35 facilities and 105 customers.
+For UC, we use an instance with 30 generators and difficulty 3.

 Figure \ref{fig:scenario_variation} displays the relative performance of our information reuse methods as a fraction of the execution time of the baseline method, across three scenario sets.
 We find that in general the relative performance of the different methods is similar across the different scenario sizes.
 We also find that the improvements from reusing information tend to be more significant for instances with more scenarios, which is not surprising considering that in such instances there is more work that has to be done in solving subproblems, and hence more opportunity to save time on that work with the proposed DSP and initialization techniques.